BlanchonMarc/ROS-Turtlebot-Project/README.md

  ## PreRequired packages

  1) Mobile Robot Configuration http://wiki.ros.org/turtlebot/Tutorials/indigo/Turtlebot%20Installation
- 2) Turtlebot mangement from workstation http://wiki.ros.org/ROS/Tutorials/MultipleMachines
+ 2) Turtlebot mangement from we http://wiki.ros.org/ROS/Tutorials/MultipleMachines

  ## Localization and Mapping
  First we need to Install packages for Rplidar and kinect sensors into your cankin workspace in the turtlebot pc into /scr folder so for that clone this repository and follow the steps.